urholaukkarinen/code-stats-vim/README.md

 Technical reasons: we use the `InsertCharPre` event in Vim and `multiprocessing` module in Python.

+**MacVim** is unfortunately [not supported](https://gitlab.com/code-stats/code-stats-vim/issues/10).
+Patches to add support are welcome.

 ## Hacking on `code-stats-vim`

 Point vim-plug to a local copy: `Plug '~/code-stats-vim'`.
 Edit.
 Run lint with `flake8` and tests with `pytest`.